AyuPatidar/AyuPatidar/README.md

 - 👋 Hi, I’m @AyuPatidar
-- 👀 I’m interested in Movies and Games
+- 👀 I’m interested in Coding, Movies and Games
-- 🌱 I’m currently learning Machine Learning
 - 📫 How to reach me : Here you go 👇
    - Email ID : ayushpatidar755@gmail.com
-- 📝 Skills :
+- 🛠️ Skills :
+   - Languages :
+      - Javascript
+      - Typescript
       - C/C++
+      - Dart
+      - HTML
+   - Frameworks & Libraries :
       - Next.js
-   - HTML
-   - CSS
       - React.js
       - Express.js
+      - Material UI
+      - shadcn/ui
+      - Flutter
+      - BootStrapCSS
+      - TailwindCSS
+      - Jest
+      - Enzyme
+      - RTL
+   - Other Tech :
       - MongoDB
+      - Node.js
+      - REST API
+      - Firebase
+      - CSS
+   - Familiar
+      - Python
+      - Java
-   - Flutter Dart
+      - MySQL
 <!---
 AyuPatidar/AyuPatidar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.